lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-being_open_to_what_is.md

 understands water, but because it holds it without rejecting it.
 A home is worthy not because it understands people, but because it shelters and comforts them.
-A mind is worthy not because it knows all things, but because it welcomes what it does not yet understand.
+A mind is worthy not because it knows all things, but because it welcomes what it does not yet fully understand.

 Or perhaps this: a vessel becomes worthy when it allows transformation.
 The alchemist’s beaker, the cook’s mixing bowl, the womb that cradles new life—all vessels of becoming.
 What passes through them is not merely preserved, but becomes new creation.
-In this way, the body is a vessel which metabolizes experience while the soul distills meaning.
+In this way, the body and mind are a vessel which metabolizes experience while the soul distills meaning.
 The more a vessel can contain and channel change—grief, joy, complexity, contradiction—the more meaning it can distill from experience.
 Often though, the stress of change causes vessels to leak or break or shatter.
 But we can learn how to heal and grow them, to remake what is broken stronger and more beautiful each time.

 Or perhaps even this: a worthy vessel is one that resonates with what it carries.
 Like the hollow of a flute that shapes the breath into music, or the